-HPN may grant or deny Professional Services Agreement to any practitioner with or without cause.
-HPN may also terminate, suspend, or limit any such Agreement with or without cause, subject only to the specific terms of such Agreement.
-When HPN denies, suspends, limits, or terminates an Agreement without cause, the affected practitioner will not be entitled to any hearing or review under this Judicial Review Hearing Plan.
+HPN and it's affiliated medical groups retain the right to grant or deny network participation to any practitioner with or without cause.
+HPN may also terminate, suspend, or limit any such participation with or without cause, subject to the specific terms of such Agreement and applicable laws.
+When HPN denies, suspends, limits, or terminates participation without cause, the affected practitioner will not be entitled to any hearing or review under this Judicial Review Hearing Plan.

-When a decision is made to deny, suspend, limit, or terminate any Professional Services Agreement is based on a medical disciplinary cause or reason, the affected practitioner will be entitled to request a hearing (appeal) under this Judicial Review Hearing Plan.
+When a decision is made to deny, suspend, limit, or terminate network participation based on a medical disciplinary cause or reason, the affected practitioner has the right to request a hearing (appeal) under this Judicial Review Hearing Plan.